 - Repeat the process with each leaf, one by one.
 (Do not do more than one leaf at a time or else they will stick together.)

 - Use wax leaves for decorations or crafts.
-The wax leaves will last indefinitely!
+The wax leaves will last for months after you have dipped them and they are dry.

 Beeswax can leave a coating on your pot and utensils if you allow it to dry.
 Carefully wipe hot beeswax out of pots with dry paper towels and then immediately clean with hot soap and water.
 (Same for your utensils.)